AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 This procedure is responsible for reading an element on an array and then incrementing the read index.
 What should it do in case of an invalid index?
-In this case, there is some defensive code which return an arbitrary value (which could also be a valid value in the array).
+In this case, there is some defensive code which returns an arbitrary value (which could also be a valid value in the array).
 We could also *complexify* the code and return a status in this case, or raise an exception.

-A more efficient way of working would be instead to make sure that this subprogram cannot be called if Index is out of the boundaries of data:
+A more efficient way of working would be instead to make sure that this subprogram cannot be called if :ada:`Index` is out of the boundaries of data:

 .. code-block:: ada